Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Centrality Measures

-We proceed to provide an answer to Question I. More precisely, our goal is to isolate a structural property $P$ over centrality measures that precisely characterizes subgraph motif measures, that is, for an arbitrary measure $\Ce$, $\Ce$ is a subgraph motif measure iff $\Ce$ enjoys the property $P$.
+We proceed to provide an answer to Question I. More precisely, our goal is to isolate a structural property $P$ over centrality measures that precisely characterizes subgraph-based measures, that is, for an arbitrary measure $\Ce$, $\Ce$ is a subgraph-based measure iff $\Ce$ enjoys $P$.
 Interestingly, the desired property can be somehow extracted from the proof of Proposition~\ref{pro:no-subc-measure}.
-The crucial intuition provided by that proof is that the absolute expressiveness of subgraph motif measures is tightly related to the amount of connected subgraphs that are available for assigning different centrality values to vertices.
-In other words, a measure that assigns ``too many'' values among vertices that are surrounded by ``too few'' connected subgraphs cannot be expressed as a subgraph motif measure.
+The crucial intuition provided by that proof is that the absolute expressiveness of subgraph-based measures is tightly related to the amount of connected subgraphs that are available for assigning different centrality values to vertices.
+In other words, a measure that assigns ``too many'' values among vertices that are surrounded by ``too few'' connected subgraphs cannot be expressed as a subgraph-based measure.
 We proceed to formalize this intuition.

 We first collect all the different values assigned by a centrality measure $\Ce$ to the vertices of a graph $G$ that are surrounded by a bounded number of connected subgraphs of $G$.
 In particular, for $n>0$, we define the set of real values